- The new and improved Office suite will be out alongside Windows 11 on Oct. 5, 2021.

 Recent information is pointing to the fact that this long-awaited change is about to pass the threshold between project and tangible product.

 One of the most noticeable changes that the Office Suite has been subjected to is the refreshed UI, which looks much modern than Windows 10.

-This new and improved Fluent design, on which Microsoft has been working since 2017, brings this app into the Windows 11 era.
+This improved Fluent design, on which Microsoft has been working since 2017, brings this app into the Windows 11 era.

-This news got everyone excited, but as usual, there are skeptical users that don’t believe that this change will impact the overall feel of the app that much.
+This got everyone excited, but as usual, there are skeptical people who don’t believe that this change will impact the overall feel of the app that much.